rolandougalde/python_notes/chapters/chapter_1.md

 print(f"Hello, {name}!
 Welcome to Python programming.")
 ```

+---

+## Summary

+- First example: A basic print statement without any variables.
+- Second example: Uses a variable and string concatenation to build a sentence dynamically.
+- Third example: Combines an f-string (for easier string formatting) with a newline \n for multi-line output, making
+it more readable and elegant.

 Now you are a **programmer**, what would you do next?

 ---

 | Go back | Next.. |
 |---------|--------|